 The Basilica of Santa Maria della Salute, or Salute for locals, is easily recognisable by its big dome.
 The church was built to celebrate the end of the plague which killed a lot of the Venetian population.
-The church was devoted to Our Lady of Health (Salute in Italian) and is free to enter from 9 am to noon and from 3 pm to 5.30 pm.
+The church was devoted to Our Lady of Health (Salute in Italian).

 If you want to hire a gondola, we advise you not to take one from outside St Mark’s Square.
 Although the tour takes you under the famous Bridges of Sighs and down the Grand Canal, it is very busy.
 For us, it was too touristic.
 The gondolas are stacked one behind the other and, from my point of view the ride loses its charm as you crawl along.